chaos-mesh/chaos-mesh-action/README.md

 # chaos-mesh-action ![Chaos](https://github.com/chaos-mesh/chaos-mesh-action/workflows/Chaos/badge.svg)

-A GitHub Action that applies chaos enginnering by Chaos Mesh in the workflow.
-More detail about Chaos Mesh can see [https://chaos-mesh.org/](https://chaos-mesh.org/).
+A GitHub Action that applies chaos engineering by Chaos Mesh in the workflow.
+More details about Chaos Mesh can see [https://chaos-mesh.org/](https://chaos-mesh.org/).

 ## Features

-`chaos-mesh-action` automatically deploy the Chaos Mesh environment and injects the specified chaos experiment.
+`chaos-mesh-action` automatically deploys the Chaos Mesh environment and injects the specified chaos experiment.

 ## Example Usage

 ### Prepare chaos configuration file

-First, prepare the chaos’ yaml configuration file which you expect to be injected into the system, for example:
+First, prepare the chaos’ YAML configuration file which you expect to be injected into the system, for example:

 ```yaml
 apiVersion: chaos-mesh.org/v1alpha1